Akmeena4u/Web-Development-Bootcamp/011_Most Important Interview Guide- Web development/005_React Redux.md

 > - Use the `connect` function from the `react-redux` library to map state and dispatch to the component’s props.
 This allows the component to access Redux state and dispatch actions.

 > **Can you write the Implementation of the Redux Store?**
+> <details><summary> Step by step Implementation of redux </summary>
-> - Certainly!
+Certainly!
 Implementing a basic Redux store involves setting up the store, defining actions, creating reducers, and connecting them to your application.
 Here’s a step-by-step example:

 ### Step-by-Step Implementation of a Redux Store